Stella aside, another successful SHAPE convention

 March 23, 2017 – What a week in Boston!
 For those who managed to beat Stella and get to Boston for SHAPE, it was – as always – an incredible week.

 The importance of capturing heart rate data to assess PE performance, something that IHT has been perfecting since 2011, proved to be a major topic of discussion each day.
-As our partners have found, the combination of the adidas Zone for IHT Spirit wrist heart rate monitor and accompanying Spirit HRM and Assessment Measures software puts students, parents and teachers in touch with a personalized heart rate summary immediately after class, allowing everyone more time to digest that vital information.
+As our partners have found, the combination of the IHT Zone wrist heart rate monitor and accompanying Spirit HRM and Assessment Measures software puts students, parents and teachers in touch with a personalized heart rate summary immediately after class, allowing everyone more time to digest that vital information.

-By the end of the conference, nearly 200 attending teachers and PE enthusiasts had a chance to test out the adidas Zone monitors in action and view the graph that appears on the teacher’s PC when students return their monitors after use.
-A number of presentations included demonstrations and explanations of how the adidas Zone for IHT Spirit and the IHT Spirit System® work in tandem to quickly put vital data in the hands of students, teachers and parents.
+By the end of the conference, nearly 200 attending teachers and PE enthusiasts had a chance to test out the IHT Zone monitors in action and view the graph that appears on the teacher’s PC when students return their monitors after use.
+A number of presentations included demonstrations and explanations of how the IHT Zone and the IHT Spirit System® work in tandem to quickly put vital data in the hands of students, teachers and parents.
 Conference attendees got started with the Zones early by participating in Foundational Fitness’ early morning exercise sessions and also saw the Zone in action during a demo with DrumFit.

 Congratulations Doug, SHAPE MS teacher of the Year!

 During Friday night’s Hall of Fame Dinner, SHAPE named Draper Middle School (Mohonasen, N.Y.)
 P.E. teacher Doug Hallberg the national Middle School PE Teacher of the Year for 2017.